SehuiJang/kotlin_exercise/kotlin-in-action/chapter-01/note/Kotlin_characteristic.md

 - Preventing other problems from incorrect use of dynamically allocated memory
 - ...

-In addition, Kotlin ensures the type safety, and it comes at a smaller cost than with Java.
+In addition, Kotlin ensures the type safety, and it comes at a smaller cost (simpler syntax) than with Java.
 - It is not necessary to specify all the type declarations.
 - The compiler infers the types.